veirum/MyFirstRobot/README.md

-# MyFirstRobot
+# My First Robot
-There is many popular robots out there that can teach people how to program.
-However they often involve building a robot before you come to the actual programming.
-My First Robot is a project that tries to omit that by  offering a virtual robot using simple commands to stear it around a virtual playground.
+There are many popular robots and robot kits out there designed to introduce and teach people how to program.
+However, they often involve the task of building a robot before you get to the actual programming.
+My First Robot is a project that tries to omit this, for many, daunting layer, by offering a virtual robot that you can program right at the get go.
+Another advantage is that it is a lot cheaper than buying full class sets of Lego Mindstorm that is often to expensive.

+Ready... set... code!